maxskunkworks/ARM/MDT-VM-from-image/README.md

 ## Usage

++ Click the "Deploy to Azure" button to open the deployment UI in the Azure portal.
-Provide the following information:
++ Provide the following information:

   + Name of the VM (as it will appear in Azure).
 This does not have to be idential to the hostname of the VM.
   + VM size
   + The name of the storage account containing the source image. i.e. _mystorageaccount_
   + The named path of the stored VM image, i.e. _vhds/image.vhd_
   + The name of the existing virtual network to which VMs will be connected
   + The name of the virtual network subnet, i.e. _Default_

 ## Solution notes